Skip to main content

 Park History

-El Purial was designated as a protected natural landscape under Cuba's National System of Protected Areas, a classification that allows limited resource use and human habitation within the protected zone while maintaining oversight of land-use changes and ecological management.
+El Purial was designated as a protected natural landscape under Cuba's National System of Protected Areas (SNAP), a classification that allows limited resource use and human habitation within the protected zone while maintaining oversight of land-use changes and ecological management.
 This category, less restrictive than ecological reserves or national parks, was applied to recognize the area's scenic and biodiversity values while accommodating existing agricultural communities.
 CITMA maintains management oversight through its Cienfuegos provincial delegation.
 The protected area contributes to a corridor of green space linking the Cienfuegos Bay littoral with the more strictly protected core of the Sierra del Escambray.

 Major Trails And Attractions